gcc is the GNU project C compiler.

 You can run gcc in one of three ways: locally, out of AFS Space, or on TarHeel Linux:

 Follow these steps to load the gcc package on a local machine:

-1. Go to the Package Space Local Downloads page and click on the gcc link.
+1. Go to the gcc Package Space Local Downloads page.

 2. Click on the name of the gcc-dci version you wish to download.

 3. Follow the installation instructions on the download page.

 Make sure you are subscribed to the gcc package:

 % ipm add gcc